greenteaisgreat/Give-Us-This-Day-Our-Daily-Hack/README.md

   3. Solve the algo
   4. Push the solution to your newly created branch!

-The idea is to keep those green little boxes on your GitHub profile happy while also increasing your algo knowledge.
+The idea is to keep those green little boxes on your GitHub profile happy while also increasing your DSA knowledge.
 It's a win-win!

 I've just created this repository and will be adding new problems to it each day.
 If you have any good ones you'd like to include, request a PR and I'll probably approve it